FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

    frame18,     18,          0,         0000_0000_0000_0000_0000_0000_0000_0000,
    frame19,     19,          0,         0000_0000_0000_0000_0000_0000_0000_0000,

-FABulous are will generate a default <tile_descriptor>_ConfigMem.csv, and users are not required to modify the <tile_descriptor>_ConfigMem.csv file.
+FABulous will generate a default <tile_descriptor>_ConfigMem.csv, and users are not required to modify the <tile_descriptor>_ConfigMem.csv file.
 However, if FABulous finds a file called <tile_descriptor>_ConfigMem.csv before generating it, it will use the bitstream mapping provided instead.
 The following example shows the basic idea that was used to provide a human-readable bitstream encoding.
 It is not intended to understand the example in detail.
 The basic idea is to align configuration LUT function tables, settings and the switch matrix multiplexer encoding to be nibble aligned such that they are easy to find in a hex editor.
 For instance, in the example below, the first 8 frames are mostly encoding the LUTs where the 16 MSBs are the LUT tables and the next two nibbles are encoding a flop and carry-chain mode:

 .. code-block:: python